liuzhe7/liuzhe7.github.io/public/blogs/golang-unit-test_2023-11-10.md

-The unit test code may fail when it's calling a remote service, then we can't write a test function to cover it. there are some ways we can use to avoid the failing.<!--more-->

-## How to implement a unit test for a function that needs to call a remote service
+# How to implement a unit test for a function that needs to call a remote service

 The unit test code may fail when it's calling a remote service, then we can't write a test function to cover it. there are some ways we can use to avoid the failing.